-It can be caused by inflammation of the skin, like acne, eczema, or allergic reactions; and it can also be caused by trauma to the skin, like cuts, burns, surgery, or incorrect usage of microdermabrasion or laser tools .
+It can be caused by inflammation of the skin, like acne, eczema, or allergic reactions; or by trauma to the skin, like cuts, burns, surgery, or incorrect usage of microdermabrasion or laser tools .

-If you're someone who picks at or pops pimples, you might notice they turn into little red or brown spots as they heal because of this trauma to the skin; and if you're someone whose acne is particularly red and inflamed, you might also notice some hyperpigmentation after that inflammation has faded.
+If you're someone who picks at or pops pimples, you might notice they turn into little red or brown spots as they heal because of this trauma to the skin.
+Or, if you're someone whose acne is particularly red and inflamed, you might also notice some hyperpigmentation after that inflammation has faded.

-Melasma is a common form of hyperpigmentation, and although it can affect anyone it's more common in women than men.
+Melasma is a common form of hyperpigmentation, and although it can affect anyone, it's more common in women than in men.
 Melasma can look like dark blotches on the hands, face, or body, and can be caused by sun exposure, pregnancy, hormone changes, and some medications.

-Solar lentigines, or ‘age spots', are flat, dark blotches or spots on the skin that occur after long-term sun exposure5.
+Solar lentigines, or ‘age spots', are flat, dark blotches or spots on the skin that occur after long-term sun exposure .
 Like most other forms of hyperpigmentation, solar lentigines are harmless but some people can find them unsightly and may want to get rid of them.

 How does hyperpigmentation occur?